Genivia/RE-flex/doc/index.md

   std::cout << "Error, not a http/s URL: " << re.rest() << std::endl;
 }
 ```

+See also Example 8 below for a more powerful URL pattern matcher.

 🔝 [Back to table of contents](#)